kareltucek/rttchatroom/README.md

 Example
 =======
-A running instance may be found at http://ktweb.cz/chat.
-(No guarantees provided!)
+A running instance may no longer be found anywhere.